Huegoxaga/notes/python/django.md

 - `django-admin startproject <project_name>` create a new project.
 - `python manage.py runserver` it will run the website and return the url of the running website.
 By default it works with 127.0.0.1 on 8000 port only
   - append the command with `0.0.0.0:8000` to runserver on all server addresses on port 8000.
+  - append the port number as `python manage.py runserver 8001` to run the project on a certain port
 - `python manage.py startapp <appname>` create a new app inside a project.
 - `python manage.py makemigrations` update changes made on database model files for an app.
   - create files in the `app/migrations` folder for the `migrate` command to run.